 Talk a walk along the Historic Seaport.
 Watch the charter boats come back in with their haul for the day.
-At 4pm each day, in front of Alonzo’s, they feed the tarpons which is always exciting to watch.
+At 4pm each day, in front of Alonzo’s, they feed the tarpons which are always exciting to watch.

 Located along Front Street, the aquarium is a great way to entertain the kids for an afternoon.
 If you are in town for more than one day keep in mind your tickets are actually good for 2 days.
-Take the tour and learn about the native fish to the Keys.
+Take the tour and learn about the native fish in the Keys.
 Meet the turtles and watch the shark feeding.

 6. Conch Train

 Well, this is a train ride – what kid wouldn’t love that?
 Take the tour and learn about the history of Key West.
 See the interesting architecture that is Key West.
 Kids will enjoy riding through town on a train.
 The Conch Train offers the ability to hop on and hop off to fully explore Key West.